bvibber/ogv.js/readme.md

 IE 10 and IE 11 on Windows 8 and 8.1 perform pretty well.
 Older versions of IE are not supported at all.

 *Future targets*

+See [device notes](https://github.com/brion/ogv.js/wiki/Device-notes) for testing status.

 On iOS, Safari performs significantly better than Chrome or other alternative browsers that are unable to enable the JIT due to iOS limitations on third-party developers.
 However, I have not yet gotten acceptable performance on non-tiny files even on the latest iOS 7 Safari.
 Needs more testing on the iPhone 5S however!

-IE 11 on Windows RT 8.1 Preview on an original Surface RT tablet does not perform very well.
+IE 11 on Windows RT 8.1 on an original Surface RT tablet does not perform very well.

 In both cases, a native application looms as a possibly better alternative.
 If installed, a native app could definitely be launched from web content...
 Need to look into how easy it is to detect presence of apps from web, however; if it's not possible to detect it may need a UX workaround to prompt the user.